Managing site license keys

-Xperience requires a license key for every domain that your use.
+Xperience requires a license key for every domain that your sites use.
 You cannot view or edit sites running on domains that do not have a matching license in the system.
 If you do not have a valid license for the current administration domain, only global applications are available in the administration interface.

 To manage your system's licenses, open the License keys application in the Xperience administration interface.